anioutkazharkova/swiftuinavigator/README.md

 # SwiftUI Navigator
-Small pure SwiftUI library provides lightweight solution for navigation in app.
+Small lightweight library to provide pure SwiftUI navigation in app

 ## How to use: